NotQuiteAwake/hierarchical/README.md

 file.
 Comment and uncomment lines to see the working of data processing functions, provided that data has been generated previously from `C++`, stored to `data/`, and that the script is executed at the project root.

+Some common python libraries such as `matplotlib` and `scipy` will be required.
+Additionally, parts of the code (animation) depends on `ffmpeg` and a Unix-like shell environment.

 ## Coding style